African penguin in exhibit

 More Information

-African penguins are a smaller penguin species, standing about 18 inches tall and weighing around seven pounds.
-They use strong, flipper-like wings to propel themselves through the water and webbed feet to steer.
-Dense bones help them conserve energy while swimming, and backward-facing spines across their tongue help them catch prey.
-While in water, their iconic black-and-white plumage camouflages them from prey and predators alike: from above, their black feathers fade into the ocean, and from below, their white feathers blend into the sky.
+African penguins are a smaller penguin species, standing about 18 inches tall and weighing up to 10 pounds.
+Their iconic black-and-white plumage camouflages them from prey and predators alike: from above, their black feathers fade into the water, and from below, their white bellies blend with the sky.
+They also have a thin, black band of feathers across the top of their belly and black feathers around the face.

-African penguins have several heat-regulating adaptations, including patches of exposed skin near their eyes through which blood circulates and cools down, as well as special muscles that push feathers outward to release trapped heat.
+• African penguins have several heat-regulating adaptations, including patches of exposed pink skin near the eyes through which blood circulates and cools, as well as special muscles that push feathers outward to release trapped heat.

 Species Survival Plan logo